 Limelight Hydrangeas are generally fed in the early spring and sometimes in mid-summer.
 Different fertilizer products have different guidelines for how much and how often to apply the fertilizer to the soil around the plant.

-As with most plants, you will need to be careful as to how much and how often you fertilize your Limelight Hydrangeas.
+As with most plants, you must be careful about how much and how often you fertilize your Limelight Hydrangeas.
 Too little fertilizer combined with naturally poor soil means your plants will develop paleness in their leaves and poor, slow growth.

 Pruning Limelight hydrangea